kubeshop/testkube-docs/docs/articles/deploying-in-aws.md

 # Guide to Deploying Testkube on AWS

-If you are using **Amazon Web Services**, this tutorial will show you how to deploy Testkube in EKS and expose it to the Internet with the AWS Load Balancer Controller.
+If you are using **Amazon Web Services**, this tutorial will show you how to deploy Testkube OSS in EKS and expose its API to the Internet with the AWS Load Balancer Controller.

 ## Prerequisites